tutulino/Megaminer/Readme.md

 AMD miners tuned for RX480/580 with low memory timings

-Recommended drivers are Radeon Blockchain beta from August 23
+Recommended drivers for AMD are latest Adrenalin edition or Radeon Blockchain beta from August 23 for specific cases
+	- MkxMiner ASM mode works only with Blockchain drivers
+	- CastXMR gives higher hashrate with Blockshain drivers
+	- AMD monitoring with OverdriveN is unsupported on Blockchain driver and adli is used in that case with less info

 New features from tutulino are merged manually after a review to ensure stability.

-NVidia miners are copied as is from tutulino's branch unless there fixes needed.
+NVidia miners are untested.

 ## Changes from tutulino's branch

 * Support SSL Mining on supported pools (MiningPoolHub, NiceHash, some coins on Suprnova)
 * Additional miners
-	- AMD OptiminerZcash
-	- AMD OptiminerZero
+	- EthMiner (AMD, NVidia)
+	- lolMiner-Mnx (AMD, NVidia)
-	- AMD MkxMiner
+	- MkxMiner (AMD)
-	- AMD XMRig
+	- NHeqminer (CPU)
-	- AMD XMR-Stak
+	- NsCudaMiner (NVidia)
-	- AMD XmrMiner
+	- OptiminerZcash (AMD)
+	- OptiminerZero (AMD, NVidia)
-	- AMD Phoenix
+	- Phoenix (AMD, NVidia)
+	- SgminerAllium (AMD)
-	- AMD SgminerC11
+	- SgminerC11 (AMD)
-	- AMD SgminerKeccakC
+	- SgminerKeccakC (AMD)
-	- CPU NHeqminer
-	- CPU XMR-Stak
+	- XMR-Stak (AMD, NVidia, CPU)
+	- XMRig (AMD, NVidia, CPU)
-	- NVidia XMR-Stak
+	- XmrMiner (AMD)
 * Miner optimizations for CPU and AMD
 * Low process priority for cpu miners to prevent responsiveness issue
-* Use C# assembly to prevent miners from steal focus
+* Use C# assembly to prevent miners from stealing focus
 * Poll mining api to display projected profits for Manual mining
 * Support reporting mining stats to multipoolminer.io/monitor
 * Allow mining specific Algo instead of coin in Manual mode
 * Profit display in mBTC instead of BTC with too many zeroes
-* Support profitability info for Custom coins from WhatToMine pool
+* Support profitability info for additional coins from WhatToMine pool (added by tutulino now)
 * Power usage aproximation for AMD and CPU
 	- You will need to add TDP values for your hardware in _cpu-tdp.json_ or _amd-cards-tdp.json_ if they are not there
 * Support any fiat currency which is supported by CoinDesk for profit display